RicardoJBarrios/kuoki/packages/environment/README.md

 1. Implement and instantiate as many [`EnvironmentSource`](https://ricardojbarrios.github.io/kuoki/environment/modules/EnvironmentSource.html) as needed to get the environment properties.
 1. Implement and instantiate an [`EnvironmentLoader`](https://ricardojbarrios.github.io/kuoki/environment/modules/EnvironmentLoader.html) to get the properties from the sources.

-There is a faster way to get started if you want to use all the default implementations, which is to use `createEnvironment()`, a factory that creates an environment module and starts the load of properties.
+There is a faster way to get started if you want to use all the default implementations, which is to use `createEnvironment()`, a factory that creates an [`EnvironmentModule`](https://ricardojbarrios.github.io/kuoki/environment/modules/EnvironmentModule.html) and starts the load of properties.

 ```ts
 import { createEnvironmentModule, EnvironmentModule, EnvironmentQuery, EnvironmentSource } from '@kuoki/environment';